-MSUPD of Police and Public Safety works closely with the Baltimore City Police Department and other police agencies.
+MSUPD works closely with the Baltimore City Police Department and other police agencies.
 We rely on these relationships for support on several levels.
-In addition to sharing critical information, MSUPD of Police and Public Safety has immediate contact with the Northeast District of the Baltimore City Police Department.
+In addition to sharing critical information, MSUPD has immediate contact with the Northeast District of the Baltimore City Police Department.
 MSUPD maintains a Memorandum of Understanding with the Baltimore City Police Department for mutual aide, and assistance with the investigation and enforcement of certain crimes both on and off campus.
 This relationship gives us immediate access to communal aid and support from the Baltimore City Police Department and other first responder agencies.
 When a Morgan student is involved in an off-campus offense, police officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
-Baltimore City police routinely work and communicate with campus police officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
+Baltimore City Police routinely work and communicate with campus police officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
 MSU operates off-campus housing facilities.
 Many students also live in the neighborhoods surrounding MSU.
-While Baltimore City police have primary jurisdiction in all areas off campus, MSU police officers can and do respond to student-related incidents that occur in close proximity to campus.
-MSU police officers monitor and communicate with Baltimore City police via a Baltimore City Police radio located at our police dispatcher station to facilitate rapid response in any emergency situation.
+While Baltimore City Police have primary jurisdiction in all areas off campus, MSU police officers can and do respond to student-related incidents that occur in close proximity to campus.
+MSU police officers monitor and communicate with Baltimore City Police via a Baltimore City Police radio located at our police dispatcher station to facilitate rapid response in any emergency situation.